Berlin, Germany for tourists

 Germany was left in tatters.
-Infrastructure was destroyed, and many Berliners had died.
+Infrastructure was destroyed, and many Berliners died.

 A divided Berlin

 Politically, Germany had been divided into 20 administrative areas.
 They were distributed among the British, Americans, French, and Soviets.
-But tensions between these four powers were almost immediate.
-And when the Allies introduced the Deutschmark into their zones without consulting the Soviets, the situation escalated.
+But tensions between these four powers developed almost immediately.
+When the Allies introduced the Deutschmark into their zones without consulting the Soviets, the situation escalated.
 The Soviet zone geographically surrounded West Berlin, and they declared an economic blockade as they tried to wrest control from the Allies.
-Berlin was saved from this fate: it was supplied from the air.
+The Allies saved Berlin from this by supplying the city via air.

 Friction among the divisions